yograjshisode/TaskMaster/README.md

 ### Hosting

+- Containarise the python application using docker.
-- **Hosting Provider:** Use a cloud service provider such as AWS for deployment.
+- Use AWS RDS as a DB.
+- Helm chart for application to deploy on AWS EKS

 ### Deployment Strategy